SimonJackson24/AMSLPR/docs/deployment_checklist.md

 - [ ] Keep the system updated
   - [ ] Apply security updates
-  - [ ] Update the AMSLPR software when new versions are available
+  - [ ] Update the VisiGate software when new versions are available

 ## Troubleshooting